dekdevy/hordes-ui/README.md

 # Hordes.io User Interface
 The goal of this repo is to create an open source replacement for the official Hordes.io UI on top of the game client.
 This will likely take a while to get established and used as a learning project for some folks from the community.
-For now, you can join the small [discord server](https://discord.gg/jpYjGv7CTb) for this project which includes a guide on how to get started.
+For now, you can join the [discord server](https://discord.gg/hordes) and visit the #coding channel for communication

 Running for development, you'll need to run in simultaneously:
 ```